Liquid Waste Solutions

 - Oil Filters / Oily Rags

-Liquid waste all require Environmental Protection Agency (EPA) approved manners of storage, transportation and disposal.
-Bingo has invested heavily in becoming an industry leader in liquid waste and liquid hazardous waste disposal and are operational 24/7.
-You can count on Bingo liquid waste solutions for emergency liquid waste requests, servicing low-access areas, grease trap cleaning and disposing of large volumes of liquid waste.
+In any case, liquid waste all require Environmental Protection Agency (EPA) approved manners of storage, transportation and disposal.
+Undoubtedly, Bingo has invested heavily in becoming an industry leader in liquid waste and liquid hazardous waste disposal and are operational 24/7.
+Therefore, you can count on Bingo liquid waste solutions for emergency liquid waste requests, servicing low-access areas, grease trap cleaning and disposing of large volumes of liquid waste.
 Although we are able to safely transport and dispose of your liquid or hazardous waste, it must be stored correctly.

-It is always preferable to keep a minimum amount of liquid or hazardous waste as possible on your premises.
-When you do have to store this waste, bund walls or covered areas are the safest option to minimise any risk.
+For this reason, it is always preferable to keep a minimum amount of liquid or hazardous waste as possible on your premises.
+Bund walls or covered areas are the safest option for storage to minimise risks.
 To select a place on your premises for these areas, consider the following points:

 Selecting a safe liquid hazardous waste storage area:

-- While the area should not be located in a high traffic area, it is preferable to ensure the area does not require the liquids to be transported too far from where it is collected to the storage area.
+- Drums should not be stacked.
+Thus, the area should be large enough.
+The contents of a drum should be protected if it were to tip over.
+It is preferable to ensure the area does not require the liquids to be transported too far from where they are collected to where they are stored.
+Therefore, the area should not be located in a high traffic position.

-- If there are stormwater drains located in or around the area you are planning to store these liquids, it is highly recommended you reconsider the position of your storage area.
+- It is highly recommended you reconsider the position of your storage area if there are stormwater drains located in or around the area you are planning to store these liquids.
 Any accidental spillage in the storage area could result in liquids moving down the stormwater drain.

 Setting up a safe liquid waste storage area:

-After a safe area for you to store you liquid waste has been selected, it is essential the construction and labelling of this area also promotes the highest level of safety for the environment and your staff.
+The construction and labelling of this area should promote the highest level of safety for the environment and your staff.

 - Use bunds that will contain spills and leaks and not inhibit clean-up operations.